The Importance of 12 Easy Ways to gain Book

-Does it seem like you’re not maximizing the amount
+If you think you’re not maximizing the amount

 of time you can devote to writing your books to

-have a good ways to go before I’m fully time-efficient
+to go before I’m fully time-efficient as a content

 More efficient bathing